 Netflix is currently offering over 10,000 movies and TV shows to viewers.
 But, the real draw for many seems to be their Netflix original TV series offerings.

 The company boasts of the more popular exclusive TV series, such as The Good Place, House of Cards, and Orange Is the New Black.

 They’re also backing the Mystery Science Theater 3000 reboot that was released this year.
 We’ve been subscribing to Netflix for about three years now, and we’ve been fairly satisfied with our time there.

 They’ve got a decent selection of movies and TV shows in a wide range of genres.
 So they will keep you entertained if you decide to cut the cable TV cord.

 If I had anything negative to say about Netflix, it would be that the movie choices are pretty average.
 They don’t offer a lot of super exciting choices.

-It doesn’t make a lot of sense to purchase it separately, however.
-Amazon Prime is only $119 a year ($9.92 per month).
-If you’d rather pay every month, it’s $12.99 per month.
 You’re probably better off getting the entire Prime package.
 This is because it comes with a host of benefits such as free two-day shipping.